DeeNewcum/termdetect/README.md

          window position:   5 x 81   (pixels)
              screen size:   3200 x 1080   (pixels)

-termdetect is a tool that determine which terminal you're using (eg. Putty, Xterm, Konsole).
-It does this by communicating directly with the terminal via escape codes, it doesn't use any other information.
-Thus, it's much more reliable than $TERM.
+termdetect is a tool that auto-detects which terminal you're using (eg. Putty, Xterm, Konsole).
+It's typically used by server-side scripts that want to tailor their behavior to specific terminals.
+Termdetect does its job by communicating directly with the terminal via escape codes, and doesn't use any other information, so it's much more reliable than $TERM.

 There are various ways to use it, but one thing it can do is automatically set your $TERM: